munichpavel/risk-ai-workshop/README.md

 ## Grading scheme for University of Ljubljana Masters in Mathematical Finance

+### 2024 Workshop

+Exercise are to be submitted per team to Professor Košir before or on June 24, 2024.

 The number of points for a correct solution for each exercise brings is equal to $2^{\mathrm{number\,of\,stars}}$.

-For a grade of 8 you have to get at least 6 points, for grade 9 at least 7 points and for 10 at least 8 points.
+The grading for this seminar as part of the course is binary, i.e. "pass" or "no-pass".
+For a grade of "pass" your team will require

+1. at least 8 points, and
+1. at least one correctly solved exercise from each of the four sessions from [workshop topics](#workshop-topics) above.

-You have to solve one problem from each of the four sets of problems unless you solved one of the problems with three stars.
+For an example of the 2nd criterion, to satisfy this criterion for the 2nd topic, [Discrete Geometry for Risk](#discrete-geometry-for-risk), you need to successfully solve at least one problem from one of the three exercise notebooks.

 ## Relate python packages